conda/conda/docs/source/user-guide/troubleshooting.rst

 shell terminology.
 When you run command again, the shell does not have to search the PATH again.

-The problem is that before you installed the program, you ran a command which loaded and hashed the one in some other location on the PATH, such as ``/usr/bin``.
+The problem is that before you installed the program, you ran a command which loaded and hashed another version of that program in some other location on the PATH, such as ``/usr/bin``.
 Then you installed the program using ``conda install``, but the shell still had the old instance hashed.